Table of Contents

 To approve strings and save them to the resource you created earlier:

 The Detected tab shows you all the strings Transifex has detected on the current page.
-You can also apply the On page filter to see the strings currently displayed on your webpage.
+You can also apply the On page filter to see the strings displayed on your webpage.

 Use the checkboxes to select the strings you want to save to Transifex.
 The Select all strings checkbox at the top lets you quickly select all detected strings on the page.